 My family has made a deal to wrap each other’s gifts (depending on who they’re for) so we can save on shipping costs by sending things directly.

 If you want your gifts to remain a surprise, do the math to see if paying for gift wrap services may be cheaper than shipping.

 Set Up a Christmas Savings Category or Account

-Now that you have a plan for how much you want to spend this Christmas, it’s time to set aside your holiday savings.
+Now that you have a plan for how much you want to spend this Christmas season, it’s time to set aside your holiday savings.

-There are two approaches for setting up your Christmas savings fund.
+There are two approaches to setting up your Christmas savings fund.

 The first is less complicated, but depending on your level of discipline, it may be easier to “accidentally” tap into.

 Keeping your savings in a separate account makes it harder to access until you’re ready for it, but it may also have the added benefit of earning a little interest.

 I prefer to do a combination of both.